Efficient generation of entangled multi-photon graph states from a single atom: Summary and outlook

 To conclude, we have presented a scalable and freely-programmable source of entangled photons, demonstrating, to our knowledge, the largest entangled states of optical photons to this day.
 It is deterministic in the sense that no probabilistic entangling gates are required.
 This gives us a clear scaling advantage over previous schemes.
 Moreover, the ability to perform arbitrary single-qubit rotations on the emitter provides the flexibility to grow graph states of different types.

-At this stage, our system faces mostly technical limitations, such as optical losses and imperfect Raman pulses.
-Even modest improvements in these respects would put us within reach of loss and fault tolerance thresholds for quantum error correction \cite{Briegel2009,Barrett2010,Raussendorf2007}.
-One-way quantum computing architectures can be constructed by concatenation of the method presented here \cite{Russo2019}.
-The necessary coupling between two photon emitters has recently been demonstrated in terms of a quantum-logic gate \cite{Daiss2021}.
+At this stage, our system faces mostly technical limitations, such as optical losses, finite cooperativity and imperfect Raman pulses.
+Even modest improvements in these respects would put us within reach of loss and fault tolerance thresholds for quantum error correction \cite{Briegel2009,Barrett2010,Raussendorf2007,Varnava2008}.
+Hence, a clear path towards one-way quantum computing architectures would be the generation of two-dimensional cluster states by entangling multiple photon sources \cite{Russo2019}.
+For example, in a next step two of our systems could be coupled via remote quantum logic gates \cite{Daiss2021} to produce $2\times N$ `ladder' cluster states.
+Alternatively, entangling operations such as gates or Bell-state measurements could be performed on two (or more) individual atoms as single emitters in the same cavity \cite{Langenfeld2021,Welte2018}.
 Similar strategies apply for the generation of tree graph states and one-way quantum repeaters \cite{Zwerger2012,Borregaard2020}.
 The present work thus opens up a new road for photonic quantum computation and communication.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The authors thank Anders S{\o}rensen for valuable discussions.
 This work was supported by the Bundesministerium f\"{u}r Bildung und Forschung via the Verbund QR.X (16KISQ019), by the Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy – EXC-2111 – 390814868, and by the European Union’s Horizon 2020 research and innovation programme via the project Quantum Internet Alliance (QIA, GA No. 820445).